Claim: The suicide rate increases significantly during the winter holiday season.

 Other studies verified that national suicide rates in December and January were either average or below average.

 One group of researchers used National Center for Health Statistics data to check suicide rates on specific holidays over the entire decade of the 1970s.
-On an average day, there were
+On an average day, there were 34 suicides per million people.
+Holiday rates were 26 for Thanksgiving, 30 for Christmas and New Year's Eve, and below average on every major holiday except New Year's Day.

-Psychiatric visits to hospital emergency departments reach their lowest point of the year one to two weeks before Christmas, and other holidays like
+Psychiatric visits to hospital emergency departments reach their lowest point of the year one to two weeks before Christmas, and other holidays like New Year's Day, Easter and Independence Day.

 The studies conclude that if holiday depression does descend every December, its effects are too minor or it involves too few people to show up in the official statistics.